raszga/Configurable-Terminal-Text-Menu-for-Debian-8-using-Python-/README.md

 # Configurable-Terminal-Text-Menu-for-Debian-8-using-Python-
+*** Important note : the example is using pygame joystick which has to be re-compiled to avoid the debug printing on the screen.

+I found the instructions to fix the issue :

+How not to have pygame wiritting on console - follow exactly

+cd /tmp
+sudo apt-get build-dep pygame
+apt-get source pygame
+nano pygame-1.9.1release+dfsg/src/joystick.c
+# search for the printf("SDL.. messages and put a // in front
+apt-get source --compile pygame ls *.deb
+# next command put the deb file which you found
+sudo dpkg -i python-pygame_1.9.1release+dfsg-9ubuntu1_amd64.deb
+# can be different name

 It happened quite few times that I needed to present data in the text terminal accessible under Debian 8 Linux Dist.

 The data broadcast in the terminal has the advantage of being free from the IDLE  and being able to run the Python program as a system command